GiovanniStephens/cardinality-constrained-optimisation/README.md

 ## Alternative Objective Function

 An alternative is to use a tail risk objective function.
 For example conditional value at risk (CVaR) or conditional expected shortfall (CES).
 Although, these functions would likely need to be estimated using numerical estimations.

+An issue with this alternative function is that it is slow to estimate.
+It cannot be repeated quickly for thousands of hypothetical portfolios.
+The Sharpe Ratio is a fast way to gauge whether the portfolio would be any good.

 # Plan